Who is Eligible under Humanitarian & Compassionate Cases?

 When deciding on a Humanitarian and Compassionate Grounds case, the officer will not only determined if you meet the eligibility criteria for the program but also the officer considers your case to understand whether your circumstances are outstanding/ extraordinary or unique enough to make an exemption from standard procedure.

-After checking all these things you can fill out our immigration assessment form and we will get back to you within 24 hours to discuss your eligibility and options.
+After checking all these things you can fill out our immigration assessment form.
+We will get back to you within 24 hours to discuss your eligibility and options.
 Or you can simpy

 START YOUR ASSESSMENT: